Dipman is a seventh generation Oakland native who was raised in

 Fjords, PJ, when he retired in 2006 (pictured is PJ with Jamie in the volunteer class at a 1998 horse

-Jamie now lives on a farm in Washington state with her horse, dogs, and
+Jamie now lives in Washington state with her horse, dogs, and

 cats, but hopes to return to California someday.